 MIT has produced 84 Nobel laureates, 52 recipients of the National Medal of Science, 45 Rhodes scholars and 34 astronauts.
 And the numbers are still piling.

-The following figures will explain what sort of competition is witnessed to gain admission in MIT.
+The following figures will explain what sort of competition is witnessed to gain admission at MIT.

 The 2018 freshman class already has 18,356 applications of which only 1447 were selected.
 It means an acceptance rate of 7.9 percent.